 The Additional Skills Section

-For an office Clerk resume, a lot of emphases will be put on the additional skills section.
-The skill section is a great place to showcase your soft skills which can give you an advantage over your competition.
+For an office Clerk's resume, a lot of emphasis will be put on the additional skills section.
+The skill section is a great place to showcase your soft skills, which can give you an advantage over your competition.
 If you can speak any other language, this would be the place to mention them.

-Office Clerks with specialized relevant skills, creative problem-solving, and able to give confident presentations are considered valuable additions to the company.
+Office Clerks with specialized relevant skills, creative problem-solving, and being able to give confident presentations are considered valuable additions to the company.

 Quantifying Your Resume